rust-lang/mdBook/README.md

 ## Usage

-mdBook will primaraly be used as a command line tool, even though it exposes all its functionality as a Rust crate for integration in other projects.
+mdBook will primarily be used as a command line tool, even though it exposes all its functionality as a Rust crate for integration in other projects.

 Here are the main commands you will want to run.
 For a more exhaustive explanation, check out the [documentation](http://azerupi.github.io/mdBook/).